tytydraco/yessleep/out/One_of_them_got_me_Im_as_good_as_dead_Seems_like_the_perfect_time_to_start_a_diary.md

 *

 I’ve perked up a bit.
-Out of sheer frustration, I went upstairs (naughty, I know) and looked out of a window.
-Sure, I [saw an ugly](https://i.redd.it/oyemnd526mn91.jpg), wandering aimlessly as they always do, but I saw that the trees are starting to turn too.
+Out of sheer frustration I went upstairs (naughty, I know) and looked out of a window.
+Sure, I saw an ugly, wandering aimlessly as they always do, but I saw that the trees are starting to turn too.
 That means it’s nearly autumn, and I love autumn!

 My sister and I always used to go out and kick leaves at each other in the autumn.
 I don’t know if it was because of her low centre of gravity, but my sister was amazing at it.
 She could somehow whip up a blazing whirlwind of golden-yellow and fire-red, surrounding us both in a leaf storm that I couldn’t help but flail my arms madly at.
 Then we’d both fall backwards into the leaves laughing, me wondering how on earth what had happened was possible.
 She was that good.